getzola/zola/README.md

 If you want to know all the data present in a template content, simply put `{{ __tera_context }}` in the templates and it will print it.

-Gutenberg also ships with 3 Tera global functions:
+Gutenberg also ships with a few Tera global functions:

 #### `get_page`
 Takes a path to a `.md` file and returns the associated page